 When practicable, EPL Project activities will be conducted outside of the nesting season in the project area.
 However, this Plan focuses on managing nesting birds and nests both outside of and during the nesting season.
 Management of nesting birds means avoiding or minimizing project activities that have the potential to cause active nest failures as well as to minimize or avoid construction delays.
 Protecting active nests involves establishing construction disturbance-free buffers within which construction activities are restricted.
 Establishing and maintaining buffers is designed to prevent take of active nests, eggs, nestlings, or nesting birds as a result of construction activities.
 Tolerance to disturbance can vary from one bird species to another.
 Therefore, it is feasible to establish species-specific, or family/group-specific, variances to default buffers that would allow successful nesting of these groups, while reducing constraints on construction activities.
 This Plan details buffers per species or family/group (see Table 2).

 Nest buffers for avian species listed under CESA and FESA are not addressed in this Plan.
+Three avian species listed under CESA and/or FESA have potential to occur within or near the EPL Project alignment, burrowing owl (Athene cunicularia), Swainson’s hawk (Buteo swainsoni), and the gilded flicker (Colaptes chrysoides):

+Burrowing owl has moderate potential to occur and nest within suitable habitat in Segments 1, 2, 3, and 4, where it has been observed in the Apple Valley and near the Bristol Mountains; and low potential to occur and nest elsewhere within the EPL Project alignment.

+Swainson’s hawk is likely to forage within the EPL alignment on an occasional basis during spring and summer months and may nest in isolated locations; based on documented nesting records, the one location where the Swainson’s hawk may nest occurs near the Cima Substation and the area to the east within the Mojave National Preserve.
+It is unlikely to nest elsewhere within the EPL alignment, based on the lack of nesting records within 5 miles (8 kilometers) of the alignment.

-Only one avian species listed under CESA and/or FESA has a potential to occur within or near the EPL Project alignment, the gilded flicker (Colaptes chrysoides).
-The gilded flicker has a low to moderate potential to occur within the EPL Project alignment in suitable habitat in Segments 3, 4, 5, and 6, where it is unlikely to nest.
+Gilded flicker has a low to moderate potential to occur within the EPL Project alignment in suitable habitat in Segments 3, 4, 5, and 6, where it is unlikely to nest.

 Nest management for listed species will conform to any applicable conditions or requirements adopted by the lead agencies or permitting agencies, including conditions of the CPUC’s Decision, federal agency records of decisions, Biological Opinion, among other authorizations or permits as required.